GnanendranN/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 ## Algorithm
 1. Import the required library and read the dataframe.
-2. Write a function computeCost to generate the cost function.
+2. Load the data
 3. Perform iterations og gradient steps with learning rate.
-4. Plot the Cost function using Gradient Descent and generate the required graph.
+4. Print the predictions with state names

 ## Program:
 ```